MatheusRabetti/matheusrabetti.github.io/_posts/2016-10-16-command-line-datascience.md

 ---
 layout: post
-title: Using Unix commands for data science
+title: Using Unix Commands for Data Science
 description: How can unix commands on terminal helps on analysing data
 categories:
   - Data Analysis